 One of the most important things that you need to ask a plumbing contractor is if they have the proper license to work in the state.
 Along with many home improvement and construction jobs, plumbing is actually a regulated profession.
 Most U.S. states require plumbers to show their expertise by passing a licensure examination to protect residential homeowners.
 If a plumber does not have a license to show, you need to think twice before hiring them.

 In the state of Texas, contractor licenses are handled by the Texas Department of Licensing and Regulations and you may check a contractor’s license through the TDLR License Data Search.
-Make sure you do your due diligence to ensure that the plumbing job is in capable hands.
+Make sure you do your due diligence to ensure that the plumbing job is in capable hands. *In some parts of the country, service work for certain typical plumbing tasks can fall to an HVAC company due to state licensing as pointed out by Smart 72.

 3. Ask if the contractors are properly insured